-Based on the reference systems for countries' key issues, an ESG Score is calculated per country.
+Based on countries' reference systems for key issues, an ESG Score is calculated per country.

 The E and S issues each represent 30% of the score, and the G issue, 40%.

-For each issue, this score reflects the State's positioning compared to its peers.
+For each issue, this score reflects the country's positioning compared to its peers.
 This ESG score is calculated out of 5.